I am suing Stonewall

 My story

-The need for a new lesbian, gay and bisexual organisation: the birth of the LGB Alliance
+The need for a new lesbian, gay and bisexual organisation: the birth of LGB Alliance

 Gender non-conforming children and young people, who would otherwise overwhelmingly grow up to be happily LGB, are vulnerable to the new trans activism’s ‘born in the wrong body’ narrative, leading to an explosion in medical and surgical procedures on healthy young bodies, especially female bodies, so as to conform to 1950s gender stereotypes.